iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

 ### Postfix

-Postfix doesn't support loading settings from multiple files.
+Postfix doesn't support loading main settings (`main.cf` and `master.cf`) from multiple files.

 - `/opt/iredmail/custom/postfix/main.cf`: If this file exists, `/etc/postfix/main.cf` will be a symbol link to this file.
 - `/opt/iredmail/custom/postfix/master.cf`: If this file exists, `/etc/postfix/master.cf` will be a symbol link to this file.

-- `/opt/iredmail/custom/postfix/helo_access.pcre`
+For other settings, Postfix is configured to load the one under `/opt/iredmail/custom/postfix/` first (this should be maintained by you), then another one from `/etc/postfix/` (maintained by iRedMail Easy and you should NOT update them).

+For example, Postfix loads 2 files for HELO access check:

+- `/opt/iredmail/custom/postfix/helo_access.pcre`: You can add custom HELO access rules in this file, or add rule to override the one defined in `/etc/postfix/helo_access.pcre`.
+- `/etc/postfix/helo_access.pcre`: This file is maintained by iRedMail Easy, you should NOT modify it.

+You can find some other files for customization under `/opt/iredmail/custom/postfix/`.
+For example:

 - `/opt/iredmail/custom/postfix/postscreen_access.cidr`
 - `/opt/iredmail/custom/postfix/custom.sh`: a bash shell script for advanced customization.
-It will be ran while iRedMail Easy deployment or upgrade.
+It will be ran each time your ran iRedMail Easy deployment or upgrade.

     For example, to change setting `enable_original_recipient` to `yes` (defaults to `no` set in `/etc/postfix/main.cf`), you can write one shell